Graduate Filmmaking Admissions

 The University of North Carolina School of the Arts School of Filmmaking offers Master of Fine Arts (M.F.A.) degrees in Creative Producing, Screenwriting, and Film Music Composition.
 Once your application is complete and you meet the admissions criteria below, you will be granted an interview with the arts faculty.

-Admission to the UNCSA School of Filmmaking is based on a combination of your personal interview, portfolio, artistic statement, and academic merits.
+Admission to the UNCSA School of Filmmaking is based on a combination of your online application, video essay, personal interview, portfolio, artistic statement and academic merits.

 Deadlines & Interview Dates

 January 20 – 31, 2020 (to be scheduled on an individual basis)